Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 The characterisation of the sOMS has been inspired by the recordings of real cells conducted by {\"O}lveczky \emph{et al.}~\cite{olveczky2003segregation}, where the activity of cells was measured under various conditions: \textit{Eye+object}, \textit{Eye only} and \textit{Object only}.
 The stimuli consist of moving gratings, with both the background and central region in motion.
 In the case of \textit{Eye+object}, both the background and the central region move at different speeds; in \textit{Eye only}, only the background is moving; and in \textit{Object only}, only the central part is moving (see Figure~\ref{fig:OMSchar}).

 The stimuli have been generated using the PsychoPy library~\cite{peirce2007psychopy}.
 The gratings for both the background and the central object move with a speed $s$ and a spatial frequency $fs$.
 The stimuli presented to the model are RGB video clips with a duration of $4s$ at $60$ fps.
-The stimuli are then converted into events using the ICNS Event-Based Camera Simulator (IEBCS)\footnote{\href{https://github.com/neuromorphicsystems/IEBCS}{https://github.com/neuromorphicsystems/IEBCS}} library using the following standard parameters of the simulator: ${dt} = 10000$, ${lat} = 100$, ${jit} = 10$, ${ref} = 100$, ${tau} = 300$, ${th} = 0.1$ and $th_{noise} = 0.01$.
+The stimuli are then converted into events using the ICNS Event-Based Camera Simulator (IEBCS)\footnote{\href{https://github.com/neuromorphicsystems/IEBCS}{https://github.com/neuromorphicsystems/IEBCS}} library using the following standard parameters of the simulator: ${dt} = 10000$ $\mu$s, ${lat} = 100$ $\mu$s, ${jit} = 10$ $\mu$s, ${ref} = 100$ $\mu$s, ${tau} = 300$ $\mu$s, ${th} = 0.1$ and $th_{noise} = 0.01$.
+The IEBCS library generates realistic event-based camera data by processing video frames to detect changes in pixel brightness over time, then producing asynchronous event streams that include precise timing, sensor-specific noise, and latency effects to closely mimic real neuromorphic vision sensors.
 Where ${dt}$ is the delta time, ${lat}$ is the latency, ${jit}$ the jitter, ${ref}$ the refractory period, ${tau}$ the time constant, ${th}$ the positive/negative events generation threshold, and $th_{noise}$ is the added noise sampled from two distributions acquired using a real sensor under 161 lux.
 Figure~\ref{fig:OMSchar} illustrates an example of the RGB stimuli, the converted event frame, and the OMS maps in the three different cases: \textit{Eye+Object}, \textit{Eye Only} and \textit{Object Only}.
 The sOMS model encodes object motion sensitivity~\cite{clerico2024retina,olveczky2003segregation}: it produces a robust response when the central object moves against background motion in the \textit{Eye+Object} scenario and, as expected, in the \textit{Object Only} scenario.